X-Ray Crystallography - Software

 Crystallography and Chemistry Databases

 The ICSD contains information on inorganic crystal structures including pure elements, minerals, ceramics, inorganic salts, metals, and intermetallic compounds, including their atomic coordinates.
 It is updated semiannually, each time adding approximately 3000 new records.
-As of 2018, the database contains ca. 193,000 entries.
+As of 2020, the database contains > 210,000 entries.
 The database is available for Purdue users at https://icsd.fiz-karlsruhe.de/search/basic.xhtml (campus computers only).

-The PDF is published by the International Centre for Diffraction Data ICDD (http://www.icdd.com/).
-It is the most extensive and comprehensive collection of powder and single crystal diffraction data with hundreds of thousands of entries from all fields of structural science with databases available for organics and organometallics, pharmaceuticals, exipients, polymers, metals and alloys, ceramics, minerals and related materials.
+The PDF is published by the International Centre for Diffraction Data ICDD (https://www.icdd.com/).
+It is the most extensive and comprehensive collection of powder and single crystal diffraction data with over a million entries from all fields of structural science with databases available for organics and organometallics, pharmaceuticals, exipients, polymers, metals and alloys, ceramics, minerals and related materials.
 It is updated annually.
 A copy is available for Purdue users on the control computer of the Panalytical Empyrean X-ray diffractometer in Wetherill 101.
-Please contact Dr. Zeller (firstname.lastname@example.org) for access to the instrument and computer (no instrument training is required to access the data base).
+Please contact Dr. Zeller for access to the instrument and computer (no instrument training is required to access the database).

 The International Tables of Crystallography are the definitive resource and reference for all work in crystallography.
 The series comprises articles and tables of data relevant to crystallographic research and to applications of crystallographic methods in all sciences concerned with the structure and properties of materials.
 Emphasis is given to symmetry, diffraction methods and techniques of crystal structure determination, and the physical and chemical properties of crystals.
 Each volume also contains discussions of theory, practical explanations and examples.
 The tables can be accessed via http://it.iucr.org.ezproxy.lib.purdue.edu/ (campus computers only).